Joe Burrow: Early life

 Burrow was born in Ames, Iowa, on December 10, 1996, the son of Robin and Jim Burrow.
 Jim is a former football player and coach whose career lasted over 40 years.
-Burrow was born in Ames when his father was on the coaching staff at Iowa State University.
+Burrow was born while his father was on the coaching staff at Iowa State University.
 According to a 2019 Sports Illustrated story, "The Burrow athletic lineage dates back nearly a century."
 In the 1940s, his paternal grandmother set a Mississippi state high school record with an 82-point game in basketball.
 His paternal grandfather played basketball at Mississippi State; his uncle, John Burrow, played football at Ole Miss (the University of Mississippi); and two older brothers also played football at Nebraska.

 He attended the 2002 Rose Bowl at age five, because his father was an assistant coach for the University of Nebraska in Lincoln.
 Not long after, he began playing in youth football leagues.
 Unlike his father, uncle, and brothers, who all played on defense, Burrow started out as a quarterback, because his first youth team had no one else who could play the position.
 The Burrow family moved to North Dakota in 2003 when his father was hired as the defensive coordinator at North Dakota State University in Fargo.
 One day, while Jim was visiting his office, future Central Michigan head coach Dan Enos commented that the seven-year-old Joe had a future in football.
 The Burrows spent two years in Fargo before Jim accepted the defensive coordinator position at Ohio University in Athens.

-Burrow attended Athens High School (2011–14) in The Plains, Ohio, leading the school to three straight playoff appearances and the school's first seven playoff victories in school history.
+Burrow attended Athens High School (2011–2014) in The Plains, Ohio, leading the school to three straight playoff appearances and the school's first seven playoff victories in school history.
 During his career, he passed for 11,416 yards with 157 passing touchdowns and rushed for 2,067 yards with 27 rushing touchdowns.
 He was awarded the state's Mr. Football Award and Gatorade Player of the Year award as a senior in 2014.
 He and his Bulldog teammates went 14–1 that season.
 He was also a standout basketball player, and was named first-team all-state at point guard his senior year.
 Burrow was rated as a four-star football recruit, and was the eighth-highest ranked dual-threat quarterback in the class of 2015, according to the 247Sports Composite.
 He committed to Ohio State to play football on May 27, 2014.

 In December 2019, the Athens City School District school board unanimously approved a measure to rename the school's football stadium in honor of Burrow.
 Burrow's connection with the area remains strong as such that during the 2020 NFL draft, he wore a T-shirt with the number 740 in reference to the area code for Athens as well as Appalachian Ohio in general.